 The Inn at Saratoga is the oldest operating hotel in this historic town, and you’d be hard-pressed to find a place to stay with more charm.
 Vintage Roadmaster bicycles are free for guests to use for up to two hours a day.
 Ride into town where little ones can play (and learn) at the Children’s Museum at Saratoga ($8 a person, children under 1 free), and ride the historic wooden Congress Park Carousel ($1 a ride).
 Learn about crucial events of the Revolutionary War at Saratoga National Historical Park (free), the landmark where the British army first surrendered to American troops in 1777.
 You can always hop in the car for a 14-minute drive to Brown’s Beach ($2 entrance for ages 13 and over, free for others) to swim, kayak, canoe, and play volleyball.
-And after the kids have gone to bed, adults can sip craft cocktails while hearing live music in the Inn’s Side Room Cocktail Parlour, which looks like it was lifted straight out of Victorian period piece.
+And after the kids have gone to bed, adults can sip craft cocktails while hearing live music in the Inn’s Side Room Cocktail Parlour, which looks like it was lifted straight out of a Victorian period piece.
 Saratoga; rates start at $135/night

 Never run out of fun in the Catskills

 If you’re looking for an affordable family resort with enough activities to keep everyone entertained, consider the Crystal Brook Resort in the Northern Catskills.
-Crystal Brook is owned and operated by a German American family who provide their guests a taste of their culture along with nonstop summer fun.
+Crystal Brook is owned and operated by a German American family who provides their guests a taste of their culture along with nonstop summer fun.
 Visitors can sample German cuisine in the Mountain Brauhaus, the resort’s very own Bavarian beer hall where they feature live musical events.
 They also boast a lengthy list of on-site activities and amenities, such as a swimming pool, spa, basketball court, bocce ball court, a tennis court, croquet, hayrides, weekly movies, and more.
 This is all in addition to the surrounding natural beauty.
 You and your family can explore trails, brooks, and waterfalls just steps away from your room.
 For some high-speed action, drive 23 minutes to the Zoom Flume Water Park (ages 8 and up $32.99, ages 2-7 $26.99, under 2 free) for water slides with names like “Typhoon Twister” and “Black Vortex” as well as the world’s largest water park zip line.
 Round Top; rates start at $96/night

 Go beyond baseball in Cooperstown

 Cooperstown, home to the National Baseball Hall of Fame, is an obvious choice for baseball-loving families, but there’s really something for everyone.
 At the Bayside Inn & Marina you’ll find some of the most affordable, conveniently located motel rooms, inn rooms, and cabins right on the shore of Otsego Lake.
 Go for a dip before breakfast or soak up some afternoon sun on the lawn chairs.
 If you own kayaks or boats — here’s the perfect place to put them to use.
 You can find an even bigger beach and plenty of hiking at the nearby Glimmerglass State Park ($7 vehicle entrance fee Memorial Day to Labor Day).
 Drive 12 minutes into downtown where you can explore Cooperstown via trolley, visit local museums, go shopping, and dine at any of the numerous family restaurants.
-Cooperstown; room rate start at $129, cabin rates start at $159
+Cooperstown; room rates start at $129, cabin rates start at $159

 Return to nature in Chautauqua

 Find the perfect blend of culture, nature, and fun in one affordable vacation by heading to Chautauqua Lake.
-Settle in at the the Chautauqua Suites Hotel & Expo Center, which offers a free shuttle service to and from the nearby Chautauqua Institution, an enormous community cultural center.
+Settle in at the Chautauqua Suites Hotel & Expo Center, which offers a free shuttle service to and from the nearby Chautauqua Institution, an enormous community cultural center.
 All summer long the Institution offers theater, musical and dance performances, art exhibits and more.
-Kids will love to uncover the magic of 60-foot high crevices, hidden caves and passageways at the Panama Rocks Scenic Park (adults $7.50, kids 6-12 $5, kids 5 and under free), which lies within a certified “Ancient Forest” — the trees are over 500 years old!
+Kids will love to uncover the magic of 60-foot high crevices, hidden caves, and passageways at the Panama Rocks Scenic Park (adults $7.50, kids 6-12 $5, kids 5 and under free), which lies within a certified “Ancient Forest” — the trees are over 500 years old!
 Finally, don’t leave without visiting Alpacaville, a farm where you can meet Alpacas and shop the softest souvenirs made from their wool.
 Mayville; rates start at $149.99/night